 The radius of Neptune is 15,299 miles.

-Neptune's perihelion (closets) distance to the sun is 2.76 billion miles.
+Neptune's perihelion (closest) distance to the Sun is 2.76 billion miles.

-It takes Neptune 60,182 Earth days to complete an orbit of the sun.
+It takes Neptune 60,182 Earth days to complete an orbit around the Sun.

 Neptune has 14 known moons (natural satellites).